Table of Contents

 The world’s best cloud storage service was released today, called Titanic.

-It’s always syncing.
+It’s always synching.